Immunosuppression: An overview of infection risk

 Less common: Capnocytophaga canimorsus, Salmonella spp.
 E. coli

-PSV and PPSV23 vaccine, MENACWY and MenB vaccine, HIB, Influenzae- Vaccinate 2 weeks before elective splenectomy or 2 weeks after emergency splenetocmy
+PSV and PPSV23 vaccine, MENACWY and MenB vaccine, HIB, Influenzae- Patients should receive vaccines 2 weeks before elective splenectomy or 2 weeks after emergency splenetocmy

 Physical Barriers